ipld/ipld/docs/codecs/known/dag-pb/index.md

 #### interoperability

-DAG-PB is based on Protocol Buffers, and Protobuf libraries are already ubiqituous and can be found in many languages.
+DAG-PB is based on Protocol Buffers, and Protobuf libraries are already ubiquitous and can be found in many languages.
 If you are working in a language that doesn't have IPLD libraries yet, you can write DAG-PB interactions using other Protobuf libraries, although it might require some care.